GeneralYouri/disease-spread/README.md

 `--zeta=0.005`\
 Vaccination rate for S->V.

-`--superspreaders=0.1`\
-The fraction of cells that act as Super Spreaders when Infected.\
-Super Spreaders use a larger neighborhood so they can Infect more over longer distances.

 `--interventionFactor=1.0`\
 The factor of change that's applied to beta due to Intervention.\
 Example: if beta=0.8 and interventionFactor=0.75, after Intervention beta=0.6.\